June 10, 2018

 git pull

-Now let's head back to our working branch and do a rebase.
-All of the local commits will be applied on top of the updated master
+Now let’s head back to our working branch and do a rebase.
+All of our commits will be applied on top of the updated master

 Terminal